Cray-HPE/docs-csm/operations/preinstall/Change_River_BMC_Credentials.md

 Before doing these operations, the following is assumed:

-- There is a workstation or laptop which can access all target BMCs
+- There is a workstation or laptop which can access all target BMCs.
 - Workstation or laptop has the 'curl' command installed.
 - The hostname or IP address of each BMC is known or obtainable.
 - The default BMC password is obtainable for each target BMC.

-### Set BMC passwords on all River BMC hardware
+### Set BMC passwords on all Air-Cooled BMC hardware

 This involves interaction with the BMC hardware itself.